 Artists who need access to the refugium can apply for funding at Nordland county.
 The assumption is that the visiting artists share some of the conducted work with the audience afterwards.

-Experience the cultural hub of Bodø, as well as untouched nature, the world’s strongest tidal current, and remarkable, windswept mountains – which set the scene for memorable adventures.
+Experience the cultural hub of Bodø as well as untouched nature, the world’s strongest tidal current, and remarkable, windswept mountains.
+The scene is set for memorable adventures.

 The Vega archipelago, situated off the Helgeland coast, is named one of the world’s top undiscovered island gems.
-If you’re looking for distinctive nature in Northern Norway, Helgeland should not be missed.
+You should also pay a visit to the Svartisen glacier and the Arctic Circle, and hike in mountains like the Seven Sisters.

 Bodø is know as a vital cultural city.
 Here, the city’s most acclaimed young band shares their local tips on what you should see and do while visiting Bodø.